skaman82/HW3_tracker/README.md

 • Not a bug but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)

+• sometimes charging screen remains on even when the charger is remooved

 ## Notifications
 • swiping back from the message detail view shows black screen (when you have a couple messages)<br>